InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Device storage duration and access disclosure.md

    </td>
    <td>-
    </td>
    <td>Indicates the vendor’s use of non-cookie storage and access to information already stored on a user’s device.
 True indicates non-cookie access is used.
-False indicates only cookie access is used.
+False indicates only cookie storage and access are used.
    </td>
   </tr>
 </table>